chicomelo/number-asset/wp-content/plugins/cookie-law-info/readme.txt

 - **Preference center**: Offer a second layer of control through a preference center within the banner.
 Allow site visitors to provide granular consent for specific cookie categories, giving them the choice to opt in or opt-out.

-- **Revisit consent button**: Visitors can either permanently dismiss the cookie banner or access it later through a revisit consent button, which can be tailored in terms of color and position.
+- **Revisit consent button**: Visitors can either permanently dismiss the cookie banner or access it later through a revisit consent button, which can be tailored in terms of colour and position.

 - **Consent logging**: Log users' consent and export it into a CSV file.